Virality

 • (B): 1 user * 2 invites * 50% conversion rate = 1 new user (2 total) after 2 weeks, then 2 * 2 * 50% = 2 new users (4 total) after next 4 weeks, then 4 * 2 * 50% = 4 new users (8 total) after 6 weeks, then 8 * 2 * 50% = 8 new users (16 total) after 2 months

-Of course, retention (the inverse of churn) is an important aspect of virality, as users need to be retained long enough to go through a viral loop and churn plus viral coefficient has to be greater than 1 for growth to be exponential.
+Of course, retention (the inverse of churn) is an important aspect of virality, as users need to be retained long enough to go through a viral loop, and the growth in new users has to be greater than the loss in total users.
 The above example assumes full retention, but churn can be a significant drag on the net impact of viral growth.

 Viral growth can be a powerful growth engine for companies and an important lever to control customer acquisition costs.
 While many view viral growth as "free", the marginal cost of building viral hooks into the product and service, as well as any direct costs of incenting and fulfilling on viral growth, can be significant and should be included in the accounting for the cost of growth.